CiscoAI/kubeflow-examples/tf-mnist/README.md

 # Completion Criteria

-In case you are doing this as part of a bootcamp or training program, this exercise can be considered complete once the application has been verified by [using a python client](#using-a-local-python-client) AND by [using a web browser](#using-a-web-application).
+This exercise can be considered complete once the application has been verified by [using a python client](#using-a-local-python-client) AND by [using a web browser](#using-a-web-application).
 In the below image, if the "Inferred Digit" correctly identifies the submitted image, as shown in the image below, the application is working as expected.
 ![Web App](pictures/webapp.png?raw=true "Web app for MNIST")

 # Extras